 While you could easily spend months in Scotland without getting tired of her charms, we don’t always have that much time to spare!
 Read on to discover our suggested itinerary for one perfect week in Scotland.

 Before M and I got married, we talked at length about our desire to prioritize travel in our new life together.
 Since we wanted to wait a couple of years before having kids, we committed to taking advantage of that time to have some adventures by ourselves.
-We also resolved to expose our kids (should we be fortunate enough to have them) to the world through domestic and international travel as often as we could.
+We also resolved to expose our kids to the world through domestic and international travel as often as we could.
 Finally, we agreed that we wanted to undertake at least one big international trip with each of our sets of parents.
 Those vacations, we thought, should probably happen sooner rather than later, since our folks are all still young and healthy enough to enjoy traveling.

-M’s mom and dad were our lucky guinea pigs in this experiment, which we embarked upon just before our second anniversary in September 2016.
+M’s mom and dad were our lucky guinea pigs in this experiment.
 We chose the British Isles as our destination and decided to split our sixteen-day itinerary roughly in half between Scotland and Ireland.
 It ended up being an absolutely unforgettable experience for all involved.

 Although we loved our time in Ireland, I have to be honest with you: Scotland totally and completely stole all four of our hearts.
 We loved the wild, lonely expanses of the Highlands; the warm, genuine hospitality of the people; the rich and proud history that permeated every square mile; the surprisingly delicious food; and the landscapes that took our breath away at every turn.
 We were so sorry to say goodbye!